ls1intum/Apollon/docs/source/dev/adding-another-diagram-type.rst

 The folder *new-diagram-type* contains all the elements of the new diagram type (*new-diagram-type-element-1*, *new-diagram-type-element-2*) along with *new-diagram-type-preview.tsx* class and *index.ts*.
 In *index.ts* we define an enum for all diagram elements.

-*new-diagram-type-preview.tsx* is a class which creates a preview of all available newly created diagram.
+*new-diagram-type-preview.tsx* is a class which creates a preview of all available newly created diagrams.
 This preview is used in the side-panel, which the user can use to drag new elements onto the canvas.

-The visual representationof *new-diagram-type-element* is written in *new-diagram-type-element-1-component.tsx* (see :ref:`visual-representation-implementation-of-element`) and its update logic in *new-diagram-type-element-1-update.tsx* *new-diagram-type-element-1.tsx* is a class extending *UMLElement*.
+The visual representation of *new-diagram-type-element* is written in *new-diagram-type-element-1-component.tsx* (see :ref:`visual-representation-implementation-of-element`) and its update logic in *new-diagram-type-element-1-update.tsx* *new-diagram-type-element-1.tsx* is a class extending *UMLElement*.